layline-io/layline-doc/docs/03-assets/sources/asset-source-file.md

 #### Ordering

-When listing objects from the FTP source for processing, you can define in what order they should be processed.
+When listing objects from the File System source for processing, you can define in what order they should be processed.
 Pick one of the following self-explanatory settings:

 * `Alphabetically, ascending`